 The truth is very different.

-When I bump into someone who still believes those things online I share the following links, I thought it might be handy to have them all in one place.
+When I bump into someone who still believes those things I share the following links with them, I thought it might be handy to have them all in one place.

 It will almost all be about hygiene or hygiene related subjects in Medieval Europe, but here & there I may share something from a bit earlier or later.